conorpp/Hokie-Enhancement-Suite/README.md

 `Click on "Load unpacked extension ..."`

 `Open Hokie-Enhancement-Suite/client`

+You can now make changes and refresh the extension to see them.

 ### Structure

 The add ons are independent of each other and should have everything they need in their directory.

 New add ons need to be added to manifest.json